kaby76/Trash/readme.md

 for `trgen` to create a parser for a grammar and start symbol for a naked .g4 file.
 And, there are many other options.

-Once a parser is generated, build the program using the NET SDK.
+If a parser is generated for the C# target, build the program using the NET SDK.
+Then, you can use the `trparse` command to execute the parser.

 ### Run the generated parser and print out a parse tree, as JSON, XML, or s-expressions